 Since the early 1990s, the European Free Trade Association has established an extensive network of contractual free trade relations all over the world.
 It is the goal of EFTA's third-country policy to safeguard the economic interests of its Member States, to support and reinforce the process of European and interregional integration, and to contribute to worldwide efforts to liberalise trade and investment.

 EFTA Trade Statistics is a new, interactive tool that gives insight on trade relations with EFTA's partners over time and by type of merchandise.
-The tool provides data on the trade relations between the EFTA States and their trading partners from 2002 - 2016.
+The tool provides data on the trade relations between the EFTA States and their trading partners until 2022.

 This interactive map gives an overview of EFTA's preferential trade relations with partners worldwide.
 Click on any country shown in colour for more information.
 The borders shown are without prejudice to their legal status.
 A picture of the map (large version) can be downloaded.